President & CEO

 In her free time, Jen likes exploring the U.P. with her husband and collecting rocks from everywhere they visit, sitting on the dock in Third Bay, running, biking and reading.

 Sue helps the Community Foundation identify new donors, their passions and assists other staff in continuing to grow those relationships.
 She loves her job because it has given her the opportunity to work with some of the most incredible, intelligent and generous individuals.

 In her free time Sue likes to garden, take long walks, hike, golf, spend time with her family, and refinish and repurpose old furniture.
 She also likes all things Christmas and throughout the year will remind staff how many days until Christmas morning, whether we’re ready to hear it or not.

 Audrey has been with the Foundation for over five years now as office coordinator and most recently as program officer.
-She has been working hard to support local students through our Complete Your Degree program, in addition to overseeing traditional scholarships for both the Community Foundation and SC4 Foundation, and the talent attracting Come Home Award.
-She also works with our St. Clair based grantmaking committee.
+She has been working hard to support local students through our Complete Your Degree program, in addition to overseeing traditional scholarships and the talent attracting Come Home Award and working with many of our grantmaking committees.
 Her service and leadership skills extend to the Blue Water Young Professionals, where she currently serves as vice president.

 When she is not helping students succeed, Audrey likes to read, garden, spend time with her dog, and binge watch shows on Netflix and Hulu while she takes sabbaticals from the gym.
 She also suffers from a severe case of wanderlust and travels to places near and far as often as she can.
 Her journeys have included overseas voyages to Italy, Costa Rica, Norway and the Czech Republic, along with many domestic travels, including several trips to her favorite place for adventure - Washington State.